-Atelectasis is one of the most common breathing (respiratory) complications after surgery.
+Atelectasis is one of the most common breathing complications after surgery.
 It's also a possible complication of other respiratory problems, including cystic fibrosis, lung tumors, chest injuries, fluid in the lung and respiratory weakness.
 You may develop atelectasis if you breathe in a foreign object.

-Atelectasis can make breathing difficult, particularly if you already have lung disease.
-Treatment depends on the cause and severity of the collapse.
+This condition can make breathing hard, particularly if you already have lung disease.
+Treatment depends on what's causing the collapse and how severe it is.

-There may be no obvious signs or symptoms of atelectasis.
-If you do have signs and symptoms, they may include:
+There may be no clear signs of atelectasis.
+If you have any signs, they may include:

 - Rapid, weak breathing.

 When to see a doctor

-Always seek medical attention right away if you have trouble breathing.
+Always get medical attention right away if you have a hard time breathing.
 Other conditions besides atelectasis can make it hard to breathe, so it's important to get the right diagnosis and treatment.
-If your breathing becomes increasingly difficult, seek emergency medical help.
+If your breathing suddenly becomes difficult, get emergency medical help.